 There’s a common and enduring misconception that the elderly are not tech savvy.
 In fact, seniors are rapidly embracing the latest technologies, especially in light of COVID-19.

-The likes of Amazon, Apple, Facebook, Google, and Microsoft are keenly aware of this trend and are moving rapidly to meet demand.
+are keenly aware of this trend and are moving rapidly to meet the demand.

-Amazon’s Echo Alexa, for example, is proving to be a valuable asset for seniors with Alzheimer’s or dementia — an intelligent companion that never gets tired or frustrated by repetitive questions.
+Amazon’s Echo Alexa is proving to be a valuable senior living technology solution.
+For seniors with Alzheimer’s or dementia, Alexa is an intelligent companion that never gets tired or frustrated by repetitive questions.
 It’s also being primed to play a key role in setting medication reminders and taking health readings.

 Apple, meanwhile, has enhanced the capabilities of its smart watch to detect hard falls, call 911, and monitor heart conditions.
 Facebook’s Preventative Health product recommends health screenings based on user data, Google has partnered with leading healthcare provider Ascension to aggregate patient data, and Microsoft is working with top insurer Humana to use cloud computing, AI, and voice technologies to help seniors navigate care options.